klauer/epics-sumo-mirror/doc/reference-sumo.rst

 The script has two major purposes:

-- Manage the :term:`dependency database` or :term:`DB` file.
+- Manage the :term:`dependency database` :term:`DEPS.DB`.
   It is used to create this file from the output of :doc:`sumo-scan <reference-sumo-scan>` and to query and change that file.
 - Create and manage :term:`builds`.
-It also keeps note of all builds in the build database or :term:`BUILDDB`.
+It also keeps note of all builds in the build database :term:`BUILDS.DB`.

 The script takes one or mode commands and has a number of options.
 Single character options always start with a single dash "-", long options start with